leyonmarkk/leyonmarkk/README.md

 - 👋 Hi, I’m Katherine Leyonmark
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Python and R
+- 🌱 I’m currently learning Python
-- 📫 How to reach me leyonmarkk@allegheny.edu
+- 📫 How to reach me kleyonmark88@gmail.com

 <!---
 leyonmarkk/leyonmarkk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.